 You can even use these LLM models to generate a short, introduction video script to welcome the new customer aboard.

 While ChatGPT is known for its songwriting, poem-crafting, and high-school essay-plagiarizing capabilities, its creativity can be applied to more strategic and action-led creations, too.

-LLMs like ChatGPT and Bard can generate suggestions and draft full documents – perfect if you’re strapped for time and need a new customer success playbook from scratch.
+LLMs like ChatGPT and Gemini can generate suggestions and draft full documents – perfect if you’re strapped for time and need a new customer success playbook from scratch.
 You can use these models to generate a step-by-step process to ensure customer satisfaction.

 Your playbook should provide ways to make your customers' lives easier.
 You can do that by identifying an issue, such as a high churn rate, and creating a series of actions your customer-facing team can follow to improve the situation for your users and business.

 By feeding these AI models your customer’s profile, it can generate a robust playbook following a rough version of these steps:

 - Set a goal for your playbook